-- Suggested coupon thickness-1/8" - Suggested rod 1/8" mild steel rod - Class 1 Welding Joints: A display of one butt, one lap and one fillet weld - Class 2 Position Welds: A display showing 3 beads welded in the vertical down, horizontal and overhead positions. - Class 3 Welding Art: any art created using tack welds to hold the metal pieces together (examples include horseshoe projects).
+- Class 3 Welding Art: any art created using tack welds to hold the metal pieces together (examples include horseshoe projects).
 Type of welder, welder settings, all plans, plan alternations, and a bill for material must be attached to the article.
 Protect plans with a cover.
-If project is designed to be outside, it is required to have appropriate outdoor finish. - Class 4 Welding Article: any shop article where welding is used in the construction.
+If project is designed to be outside, it is required to have appropriate outdoor finish.
+[Scoresheet SF283] - Class 4 Welding Article: any shop article where welding is used in the construction.
 60% of the item must be completed by 4-Her and notes regarding laser welding or machine welding must be included.
 Type of welder, welder settings, all plans, plan alternations, and a bill for material must be attached to the article.
 Protect plans with a cover.
-If project is designed to be outside it is required to have appropriate outdoor finish because project may be displayed outside. - Class 5 Welding Furniture: any furniture with 75% welding is used in the construction.
+If project is designed to be outside it is required to have appropriate outdoor finish because project may be displayed outside.
+[Scoresheet SF281] - Class 5 Welding Furniture: any furniture with 75% welding is used in the construction.
 60% of the item must be completed by 4-Her and notes regarding laser welding or machine welding must be included.
 Type of welder, welder settings, all plans, plan alterations, and a bill for material must be attached to the article.
 Protect plans with a cover.
-If project is designed to be outside it is required to have appropriate outdoor finish because project may be displayed outside. - Class 6 Plasma Cutter/Welder Design Plasma cutters/welders allowed for detailed design(s) to butt cut into metal.
+If project is designed to be outside it is required to have appropriate outdoor finish because project may be displayed outside.
+[Scoresheet SF282] - Class 6 Plasma Cutter/Welder Design Plasma cutters/welders allowed for detailed design(s) to butt cut into metal.
 4-H members will create a notebook describing the design process to create the "artwork" to butt cut into metal.
-In the notebook include: - O A photo (front and back) of the finished project. - Instructions on how the design was created (include software used), this allows for replication of the project. - Lessons learned or improvements to the project - Steps to finish the project - Class 7 Composite Weld Project 60% of the project must be welded and 40% made from other materials such as wood, rubber, etc. Type of welder, welder settings, all plans, plan alterations, and a bill for material must be attached to the article.
+In the notebook include: - ✓ A photo (front and back) of the finished project. - Instructions on how the design was created (include software used), this allows for replication of the project. - ✓ Lessons learned or improvements to the project - ✓ Steps to finish the project - [Scoresheet SF279] - Class 7 Composite Weld Project 60% of the project must be welded and 40% made from other materials such as wood, rubber, etc. Type of welder, welder settings, all plans, plan alterations, and a bill for material must be attached to the article.
 Protect plans with a cover.
 If project is designed to be outside it is required to have an appropriate outdoor finish because project may be displayed outside.
+[Scoresheet SF280]

-WOODWORKING
+SET WOODWORKING